anoopsarkar/nlp-class/hw5.md

 quality on the blind test set as much as possible by improving these components.

+For the baseline learning algorithm we will use an algorithm called PRO (pairwise ranking optimization) which is described in the following paper:

+> [Tuning as Ranking](http://www.aclweb.org/anthology/D11-1125).
+Mark Hopkins and Jonathan May.
+EMNLP 2011.

-Implementing a version of MERT or PRO along with some simple feature engineering will be enough to beat our baseline and earn full credit.
+Implementing a version of PRO will be enough to match the baseline score.
 However, there will still be substantial room for improvement.
 Here are some ideas:

+* Improve the learning algorithm in PRO (from the perceptron to averaged perceptron, for instance).
 * You can add features to `train.nbest` and `test.nbest`
     * Add a feature that counts the number of words.
     * Add a feature to count words that appear to be untranslated.